HEAT

 - Courier Journal highlights federal overdose cases, featuring Jolene's story with USA HEAT member Jennifer Powell - Louisville Courier Journal

-- USA HEAT Members Lynne Hulsing and Debbie Rains, along with Acting U.S. Attorney Carlton Shier, talk with LEX 18 Noon Show hosts Dia Davidson and Lee Cruse - WLEX 18 News Lexington
+- HEAT Members Lynne Hulsing and Debbie Rains, along with Acting U.S. Attorney Carlton Shier, talk with LEX 18 Noon Show hosts Dia Davidson and Lee Cruse - WLEX 18 News Lexington

-- USA HEAT Member Kayla Greene talks to ABC 36 News about heroin overdose as that channel highlights the CDC finding that drug overdose deaths outpace gun deaths nationwide-WTVQ Lexington
+- HEAT Member Kayla Greene talks to ABC 36 News about heroin overdose as that channel highlights the CDC finding that drug overdose deaths outpace gun deaths nationwide-WTVQ Lexington

-- Click Here for more USA HEAT Media
+- Click Here for more HEAT Media

 - United States Attorney's Bulletin - September 2016 - Addressing Heroin and Opioid Crisis